Munkkeli/SRCWH-B/docs.md

 ### `/login`

 Login with Metropolia account.
 Returns account info and access token.
+If invalid login, returns `403`.

 **NOTE:** If more than one group is returned, no default group is saved, and user must be updated with a default group.